touchgadget/toucharcade/README.md

 ## Hardware

 * Nintendo Switch in dock.
+Or Playstation 4.
 No hacks or mods.
 * Virzen Portable Monitor with 10-point touchscreen 13.3 inch.
 * Raspberry Pi 4.
 Older Pi's including the Pi Zero may also work but have not been tested.
-* Trinket M0 running NSGadget (Switch compatible gamepad software)
+* Trinket M0 running NSGadget (Switch compatible gamepad software) or Trinket M0 running DS4Gadget (PS4 Dual Shock 4 compatible gamepad software)
 * Optional breadboard, 2x20 breakout adapter, etc.
 * Various HDMI and USB cables.
+* MayFlash Magic-S Pro Controller Adapter (only for PS4)

 ## USB NSGadget
 [This section is adapted from the NSGadget_Pi README.md]